-Anyone that has been through an addiction knows how much power it can have over your mind and body.
-While going through recovery, most addicts learn a variety of skills that can help them battle the types of emotions, cravings and stress that can fuel addiction.
+Anyone that has been through addiction knows how much power it can have over your mind and body.
+While going through recovery, most addicts learn a variety of skills that can help them battle the types of emotions, cravings, and stress that can fuel addiction.
 The foundations of addiction treatment are individual and group therapy but other tools such as relaxation methods can also be helpful in the process of recovery.

 A person who is deeply relaxed and peaceful will be less likely to reach for a drink or other substance as a form of self-medication.
 They can reduce the level of stress that normally leads to addictive behavior by utilizing different relaxation techniques in their daily life.
 Whenever the urge to start using again comes up, employing relaxation methods can be one of the many ways to fight those addictive tendencies and remain sober.